Abdulrasheed1729/Abdulrasheed1729/README.md

 - 👋 Hi, I’m @Abdulrasheed1729
 - 👀 I’m interested in Mathematics and Linux
-- 🌱 I’m currently learning anything
+- 🌱 I’m currently Dart and Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ....
 ## My Favorites